techno-tim/techno-tim.github.io/k3s-ha-install/README.md

 `export K3S_DATASTORE_ENDPOINT='mysql://username:password@tcp(database_ip_or_hostname:port)/database'`

 If you plan on installing rancher in this cluser, the current stabe release (v2.5.5) does not support K3S v1.20.
 To prevent issues when installing rancher, be sure to include the following:

+*Note: It's advised you consult the [Rancher Support Matrix](https://rancher.com/support-maintenance-terms/all-supported-versions) to get the recommended version for all Rancher dependencies.*

-`export INSTALL_K3S_VERSION=v1.19.7+k3s1`
+`export INSTALL_K3S_VERSION=v1.19.5+k3s2`

 then